-Boundless Literacy comes alongside the efforts of public schools and families in furthering literacy education for these students.
+Boundless Literacy joins the efforts of public schools and families in furthering literacy education.
 Literacy is an equity issue; our vision is a world in which every child learns to read regardless of his or her circumstances.
 Boundless Literacy is the only non-profit organization in New Haven, Connecticut that provides daily, small group, intensive reading instruction to students in the upper elementary and middle school grades who are performing well below the benchmark in reading.

 Kara Campbell is a Certified member of the Orton-Gillingham Academy.
 She has provided more than 7,000 hours of structured literacy instruction in one-to-one, small group and whole classroom settings.
 She has served as a practicum supervisor for the University of Georgia’s Dyslexia Certificate program and as a Remediation Specialist with The Dyslexia Resource.
 Kara holds undergraduate degrees in English and Public Relations.
 Her experience as a mom to three children with learning differences led her to be the founding president of the first special education PTA in Georgia.
 Kara’s passion is supporting teachers as they put their growing knowledge of research-based literacy practices to use with students.
 Kara lives in Trumbull, CT with her family and is an Instructional Developer, Coach and Trainer with the AIM Institute.

 After working in community redevelopment in Washington, DC and commercial real estate development in Connecticut, David became a teacher and then principal in public high schools in New Haven and Hartford, Connecticut.
-He is currently back in real estate development and working with a Hartford area non-profit to develop career pathways connecting high schools, colleges and employers.
+David continues to work in real estate development.
+He is also collaborating with a Hartford area non-profit to develop career pathways connecting high schools, colleges and employers.

 Heidi Hamilton is a native of California, educated at Wellesley College and the University of California, Berkeley School of Law.
 Heidi has practiced law for over three decades and is barred in New York and Connecticut.
 As an attorney, she has held positions in law firms, city and federal government in New York.
 She moved to Hamden, Connecticut in 1994 to raise a family.
 Heidi worked with the Grants and Contracts division of Yale's School of Medicine and the University’s Office of New Haven and State Affairs, as well as other Connecticut city and state government agencies, and not-for-profits.
 While practicing law with a Hartford firm, she was assigned exclusively as counsel to a Connecticut charter school management organization and later joined as their General Counsel and Chief of Staff.
 In 2015, she moved to Manhattan to join the Amber Charter Schools network as their Chief Legal and Operating Officer.
 She currently serves as the Chief Real Estate, Facilities & Legal Officer.
 At Amber Heidi manages the renovation and yearly capital improvements of over 120,000 sq. ft. of commercial school property.